Variational Monte Carlo#

 Answer (end)

 Finally, put it all together into a single function LocalEnergy(e_pos, p_pos, params,Psi) which computes the local energy.
-Make sure you remember the \(-1/2\).
+Make sure you remember the \(-1/2\) in front of the Laplacian term.

 Answer (end)